 What is Manhattanhenge?
 It’s the four days of the year when the sunset aligns with Manhattan’s street grid, setting directly over the borough’s east-west streets.
 Also known as the Manhattan Solstice, this astronomical phenomenon portends a torrent of sunset photos on Instagram.

 Each set of dates—late spring and early summer—features two chances for the Instagramming masses to capture a #hashtagworthy photo.
 There’s “Full Sun on the Grid” (pictured above), where the whole of the sun appears to balance on horizon before sinking below, and “Half Sun on the Grid,” when half the sun sits on the horizon and half below.
+The Hayden Planetarium posts the dates of the phenomenon every year on its website and is considered the official source as to the event's precise timing.

 The Best Places to See Manhattanhenge